Black Hole Feedback, Galaxy Quenching and Outflows at Cosmic Dawn: Analysis of the SEEDZ Simulations: Numerical Method

 where $\mu$ is the mean molecular weight, assumed to be 1.22.
 We then use the parametrization found in \citet{Madau2014} to calculate the super-Eddington luminosity

 where $r_{\rm Edd}$ is the ratio of the accretion rate to the Eddington limit, and

 where again the BH spin $a$ is set to 0.7.
 The value of $\epsilon$ in the super-Eddington case then follows as

 Implementing this parameterisation reduces the value of $\epsilon$ for super-Eddington cases, thereby modulating the effective feedback injection at high accretion rates.
 We calculate the super-Eddington feedback energy by using the updated value of $\epsilon$ in Equation \ref{eq:feedback}.
 For numerical stability, we limit the amount of energy that can be injected into a gas cell in any one timestep to be five times the current internal energy of the cell.
+We note that this may artificially enhance accretion, or allow super-Eddington accretion for longer periods, thereby overestimating the maximum BH masses.
+The upcoming suite of higher resolution \texttt{SEEDZ} simulations will naturally produce higher density gas surrounding BHs, and will therefore be less reliant on this artificial energy limit.

+Real AGN feedback is expected to be anisotropic and include kinetic components (e.g. jets or winds).
+Our isotropic thermal energy prescription likely maximises the coupling of the injected energy to the surrounding gas, and represents an upper limit on the effective coupling efficiency of BH feedback.